edbury/gremlin-camp/src/site/notes/spaces/mosh/towns/Towns.md

 **Hire Apprentice Lifestyle Cost:** +1

+### Hedge Witch

+Some settlements boast a local magician who has retired from adventuring and set up shop out near the hedges.
+They sell balms, concoctions and admixtures to the needy and the desperate.
+The townsfolk call them hedge witches because, due to guild prohibitions, they are forced to set up shop at the edge of town.

+#### Alchemical Availability

+- Selling alchemical concoctions to needy adventurers is legal.
+If an adventurer approaches the Hedge Witch, roll 1d6 to determine how many items from the Alchemical Agents Table are available.
+The game master may choose the specific items.

+#### Guild Prohibitions

+- Hedge witches and wizards will never cast a spell for money, or sell a truly magical item.
+Never.
+It is prohibited by their guild, from the highest lich to the lowliest apprentice.
+If they should be caught, they will be run out of town (and forced back into the wretched life of an adventurer) and, worse, shunned by their friends and mentors.

+**Purchasing from the Hedge Witch Lifestyle Cost:** +0

 ### Homes

 If an adventurer's relationship resides in town, they can stay with them for free.